 A technical translator is a subject matter expert who has years of experience in the subject and deep knowledge of the particular terms in the field in the source and target languages.

-Technical translation encompasses a wide range of materials.
+Technical translators use a wide range of materials.
 It can be as simple as a product spec sheet, which normally does not require a high level of knowledge of information technology.

 But it does need a working knowledge of the terminologies used in IT.
-On the other hand, technical translations might be required for more complex writing, such as technical, engineering, medical and scientific journals, which require translators with graduate training in the specific fields as well as high level of translation and linguistic skills.
+On the other hand, a scientific and technical translation might be required for more complex writing, such as technical, engineering, medical and scientific journals, which require translators with graduate training in the specific fields as well as high level of translation and linguistic skills.

 Some of the documents needing technical translations include: